dotpointer/mysql-shim/README.md

 	You may pass the following parameters to the testing script:

+	-d <database> (optional, defaults to testdatabase12345, to be created and deleted)

+	-f to drop database if it exists

-	-h [database server hostname, defaults to localhost] -u [database username, defaults to root]
+	-h <hostname> (optional, defaults to localhost)

+	-H or --help show this help

-	-p [database password, defaults to empty string]
+	-p <password> (optional, defaults to an empty string)

-	-d [name of database to run in tests - will be re-created, deleted etc, defaults to testdatabase12345] -? to get help
+	-u <username> (optional, defaults to root)

+	-y to continue without confirmation

+	-i to include shim library even if not present in directory

+	-I to skip shim library even if present in directory

 * License